 Retail super funds are commonly run by financial institutions, such as banks, and wealth management companies.

-While no super fund – industry or retail - is allowed to make a profit (as technically they’re considered trusts), a retail fund can outsource key day-to-day functions to companies within its parent company or the group that it owns.
+No super fund (industry or retail) is allowed to make a profit, as technically they’re considered trusts.
+However, a retail fund can outsource key day-to-day functions to companies within its parent company or the group it owns.
 These services include administration and investment management – and these sections of the Fund are allowed to make a profit.
-Profit is them returned to the parent company’s shareholders.
+Profit is then returned to the parent company’s shareholders.

 AustralianSuper vs retail super funds

-Past performance alone is not always the most reliable indicator of future performance, nor is it the sole factor to look at to see how well a fund performs.
+Past performance alone isn’t always the most reliable indicator of future performance.
+It’s also not the sole factor to look at to see how well a fund performs.

-When choosing a super fund or reviewing your currant fund, be sure to look at looking the net benefit.
+When choosing a super fund or reviewing your current fund, be sure to look at the net benefit.
 The net benefit is the investment return, after fees and taxes have been deducted.

-AustralianSuper’s net benefit for the Balanced option over 5, 10 and 15 years to 30 June 2019, is compared against the average of all super funds and retail super funds in the graph below.
-The totals show what a member with a $50,000 annual salary would have for 5, 10 and 15 years to 30 June 2019, after fees and taxes, in addition to their $50,000 starting balance and employer contributions.
+The table below compares AustralianSuper’s net benefit – for the Balanced option over 5, 10 and 15 years to 30 June 2020 – to the average of all super funds and retail super funds.
+The totals show what a member with a $50,000 annual salary would have for 5, 10 and 15 years to 30 June 2020, after fees and taxes, in addition to their $50,000 starting balance and employer contributions.

 |net benefit over 5 yrs||net benefit over 10 yrs||Net benefit Over 15 yrs|